estera09-ux/semantic-html-refactor/README.md

 # Semantic-Html-refactor

-Refactor an html page using Semantic HTML
+- Refactor an html page using Semantic HTML

+- I have added semantic HTML tags and linked the css style page